x-zang/tutorial-gatk4-rnaseq-germline-snps-indels/README.md

                 -O ${output_name} \
                 -SD ${ref_dict}

 Do the same to the `IntervalListTools` code block.
-They should be like below after editing.

 ````
         ${gatk_path} --java-options "-Xms1g" \